USDA-SCINet/scinet-site/sn_collections/_guidesection/r-studio.md

 ---

-## Introduction

-[RStudio](https://www.rstudio.com/products/rstudio/) is an integrated development environment (IDE) for the R programming language, with limited support for other programming languages (including Python, bash, and SQL).
-RStudio provides a powerful graphical environment for [importing data in a number of formats](https://support.rstudio.com/hc/en-us/articles/218611977-Importing-Data-with-RStudio) (including CSV, Excel spreadsheets, SAS, and SPSS); manipulating, analyzing, and visualizing data; version control with git or SVN; a graphical R package manager that provides point/click search/installation/uninstallation of R packages from its substantial ecosystem (including the Bioconductor repository, which provides almost 1500 software tools “for the analysis and comprehension of high-throughput genomic data.”); and [many other features](https://www.rstudio.com/products/rstudio/features/).
+[RStudio](https://www.rstudio.com/products/rstudio/) is an integrated development environment (IDE) for the R programming language, with limited support for other programming languages (including Python, bash, and SQL).<!--more--> RStudio provides a powerful graphical environment for [importing data in a number of formats](https://support.rstudio.com/hc/en-us/articles/218611977-Importing-Data-with-RStudio) (including CSV, Excel spreadsheets, SAS, and SPSS); manipulating, analyzing, and visualizing data; version control with git or SVN; a graphical R package manager that provides point/click search/installation/uninstallation of R packages from its substantial ecosystem (including the Bioconductor repository, which provides almost 1500 software tools “for the analysis and comprehension of high-throughput genomic data.”); and [many other features](https://www.rstudio.com/products/rstudio/features/).

 RStudio Server is a client/server version of RStudio that runs on a remote server and is accessed via the client’s web browser.
 A graphical file manager allows file upload/download from Ceres via web browser.